madiele/vod2pod-rss/README.md

 Pull requests for small features and bugs are welcome.
 For major changes, please open an issue first to discuss what you would like to change. to run locally you will need to install ffmpeg and yt-dlp, for redis just use `sudo docker compose -f docker compose.dev_enviroment.yml up -d` on the root folder of the project, set enviroment variables using `export RUST_LOG=DEBUG` you can see all the envs you need to set in the docker-compose.yml file, feel free to get in contact if you need help!
+To run the latest build based on the main branch just pull the `madiele/vod-to-podcast` image